-As a small business owner, you must let people know about your company any way you can, and self-promotion is among the most economical and effective ways to accomplish the goal.
+As a small business owner, you need to let people know about your business any way you can.
+Self-promotion is among the most economical and effective ways to accomplish that goal.
 After all, who better to tell others about your business than you?

-If you happen to be naturally shy and withdrawn or if you have a negative image of self-promoters, the first step toward overcoming these obstacles is convincing yourself that it’s o.k. to sing your own praises.
-Your fear of coming off as pushy or conceited is typically a good indication that you won’t be perceived as either.
+But if you happen to be naturally shy, or if you have a negative image of self-promoters, you might find the idea of self-promotion distasteful.
+The first step toward overcoming this obstacle is convincing yourself it’s okay to sing your own praises.

-Realize that some people won’t be receptive to your self-promotions, and don’t take it personally when they’re not.
-Most customers and potential customers expect you to blow your own horn as long as you can back up your claims and aren’t overly aggressive in your delivery.
+No matter what, some people won’t be receptive to your self-promotion.
+Don’t take it personally.
+Most customers and prospects expect you to toot your own horn as long as you can back up your claims and aren’t aggressive about it.

 Keep in mind that not everyone fits your customer profile.
 Promoting yourself or your business to the wrong audience is a waste of your time and theirs.
-Worse yet, you could come off as annoying and self-serving.
-Remember, no matter how great and affordable your products or services are, people like buying from people they like and identify with so that’s a risk you never want to take.
+Worse yet, your self-promotion could come off as annoying and self-serving.
+That’s a risk you never want to take.

-No matter how hard you try, you’ll never be all things to all people, so be selective about which benefits you promote and focus on those that benefit your customers the most.
+No matter how hard you try, you’ll never be all things to all people.
+So be selective about which benefits you promote.
+Focus only on those that offer customers the biggest rewards.

 Your customers will tell you whether they’re more concerned with higher quality or lower pricing.
-If you can meet their need for either, you’ll likely gain a loyal customer who’s confident in your business because you are.
+Explaining how you meet those expectations isn’t self-promotion, it’s proving your value.

 And when you consistently deliver on that value, you’ll likely gain a loyal customer who will be just as eager to share your story as you are.